Runtime

 Provided Runtimes

-Section titled “DefaultRuntime”Included with the runtime feature flag, DefaultRuntime is an out-of-the-box implementation that works on both native and WASM targets.
+Section titled “Runtime (native implementation)”Included with the runtime feature flag, the builder returns an out-of-the-box runtime that works on both native and WASM targets.
 It provides simple, in-memory versions of all the core services, allowing you to get up and running instantly with no configuration.